Andrew0Hill/RASpy/README.md

 ## Prerequisites

-This script was tested under Python 3.11.7 but will likely work with most other versions of Python 3 as well.
+This script was tested under Python 3.11.7 but will likely work with other versions of Python 3 as well.

 This script's third-party dependencies are:
 - `numpy <= 2.1.1 (latest)`
 - `pandas >=1.5, <=2.2.2 (latest)`

-Other versions of `numpy` and `pandas` may be compatible as well.
+Other versions of `numpy` and `pandas` may be compatible.

 ## Installation
 To install the script, clone this repository to your local machine.